Falmouth-Games-Academy/comp220-portfolio/README.md

 ####What is the effect?
 The first effect will be particle effects to make the snow.

 ####How will the effect contribute to the aesthetic?
+Just watching snow fall tends to be relaxing so having snow in my walking simulator will add to the relaxing feel.
+Also snow will be the main focus of the game

 ####What is the effect?
-The second effect will be collision detection on the snow particles to allow the player to catch them
+The second effect will be collision detection on the snow particles to allow the player to catch them.

 ####How will the effect contribute to the aesthetic?
+This should make the game feel more immersive as allow the player to do something.

 ##Is the scope appropriate for the product development time-frame?
+???